Klay Thompson Breaks Stephen Curry's Record with 14 Three-Pointers vs. Bulls

 K.C.
 Johnson of the Chicago Tribune noted the crowd at the United Center went "nuts" to see history after it clearly accepted its team's fate well before Thompson broke teammate Stephen Curry's record of 13 triples in a game.

 What made Thompson's record all the more impressive was the fact that he did it in so little time.
-He scored 52 points and drilled 14 three-pointers in just 27 minutes through the first three quarters and helped the Warriors decisively put the game away well before crunch time.
+He scored 52 points and drilled 14 three-pointers in just 27 minutes and helped the Warriors decisively put the game away 149-124.

 Dubs Trolled Fergie So Hard It Became a Challenge